-Type of Nature and timing of satisfaction of Revenue recognition under IFRS 15. service performance obligations, including significant payment terms.
-Capital The Group provides capital market Revenue is recognised at the point in market from debt when the transaction services including time services equity issuance successfully executed. issuances, and merger and acquisition advisory services.
+Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms.
+Revenue recognition under IFRS 15.
+Capital market services The Group provides capital market services including from debt issuances, equity issuance and merger and acquisition advisory services.
 Fees are charged when services have been successfully executed.
+Revenue is recognised at the point in time when the transaction is successfully executed.